jjb/time_limit/readme.md

 concurrent-ruby is well-maintained and tested, and its libraries have known, defined semantics.
 This makes the implementation easier to reason about, instead of working with an custom loop and queue sytem.
-(Such a system is a reasonable choice for a stdlib gem that doesn't want to use third-party dependencies)
+(Such a system is a reasonable choice for Timeout as it is a stdlib gem that doesn't want to use third-party dependencies)

 TimeLimit shares most behaviors with Timeout, with the following exception:
 TimeLimit will always raise an exception when timing out, even if the timed